0xdead-babe/0xdead-babe.github.io/index.md

 So we are finally in as `git` user. and we get out third flag.
 EZ PZ.
 Looking at the home directory i found there was BugvCTf.apk.
 Same file was in the repo that i cloned earlier.
 So i thought i had to do something with the apk itself.

-So i installed `jadx` on my system and opned the apk.
+So i installed `jadx` on my system and opened the apk.
 I didn't bother to look at the entire code base,  instead after decompiling the apk ,i searched for the  string `bugvctf` in apk, and the 4th flag was found.

 ![](images/bugv_4.png)